HabenMebrahtom/codeinstitute_lucy_project_01/README.md

 # Lucy Website

 Lucy website is an informational website about the 3.2 million years old ape found in Afar region of Ethiopia.
 This old mummy preserved in Ethiopian national museum in Addis-Abeba.
 The users can get a valuable information about Lucy and recent human discovery for old mummy.
 Additionally for those who like to visit personally or participate in the events of Ethiopian National Museum, this website can give them a direct contact address and information about the events.
-If users want more information, they can contact the museum through the form by writing their comments in the website.
+If users want more information, they can contact the museum through the adress and telephone.

 ![Lucy responsive performance](https://github.com/HabenMebrahtom/codeinstitute_lucy_project_01/blob/main/designs/Screenshot%20.png)